-Indian Hunter on Snowshoes, Cornelius Krieghoff collection: 1858-1860 , oil on canvas.
+Indian Hunter on Snowshoes Cornelius Krieghoff collection: 1858-1860, oil on canvas.

 Buffalo Hunt on Snowshoes.
 Hand colored lithograph.
-Artist George Catlin 1796-1872.
+Artist George Catlin 1796-1872

-Two Women on Snowshoes, 1866 watercolor, brush and black ink, with white gouache over pencil on wove paper.
+Two Women on Snowshoes, Date: 1866 watercolor, brush and black ink, with white gouache over pencil on wove paper.

-Micmac Indian Family with sleigh and snowshoes: four adults and one baby in a landscape.
+Micmac Indian Family with sleigh and snowshoes.
+1840 watercolor over pencil with scraping out on wove paper.
+Image of four adults and one baby in a landscape.
 The male adult is standing, holding snowshoes, while the three women are sitting.
 A sleigh is nearby.
-1840 watercolor over pencil with scraping out on woven paper.
-Image of Artist Millicent Maryca Chaplin, 1790-1858.
+Artist Millicent Maryca Chaplin, 1790-1858

-Portrait of Canadian Indian Nicolas Vincent Indian Lorette wearing snowshoes and loading a rifle.
-Philip J. Bainbrigge, watercolor, 1840.
+Portrait of Canadian Indian Nicolas Vincent wearing snowshoes by Philip J. Bainbrigge 1840.
+A watercolor drawing of Nicolas Vincent of Indian Lorette, 1840, wearing snowshoes and loading a rifle.